 At its essence, the main goal of a multi-store Shopify business is massive growth.
 From this one aim, all other goals branch.

 By expanding into new locales, you can drive growth.
 By increasing the potential customer base with buyer personas, you can open opportunities for growth.
 The list goes on.
 Ecommerce sites like Shopify have allowed businesses, both new and legacy, to hone in on vital openings that would not have been possible before.
 For example, brands like Nike can now sell direct-to-consumer.
 Multiple storefronts on Shopify increase a business’s revenue streams, while simultaneously diversifying them.
 It leads to much better benefits than the longer process of developing new products.
+Effective inventory management across these stores can further enhance business efficiency.

 Enter international markets

 A multi-store Shopify operation is built to allow businesses to localize to new countries.
 As a part of many growing brands’ desire for global scalability, Shopify makes it easy to recreate a brand according to a locale’s culture.
 That means transforming messaging to connect with this new audience with different buying habits, needs, and values.
 Regardless, entering new global markets opens chances for finding valuable customers elsewhere, increasing a business’ reach.
+When setting up multiple stores, it’s essential to understand everything you need to know about international commerce regulations.

 Person Holding Black Iphone 5